 G.J.H “Jimmy” Jeffs, Croydon Civilian Air Traffic Officer, was one of the great innovators in developing the new discipline.
-Issued with Air Traffic Control Licence No.1 in 1922, Jeffs developed many of the systems and procedures that were approved by the Air Ministry.
-Having established over twenty-five ATC Units in the UK, it was the United States who asked that Jeffs lead the establishment of the North Atlantic Airspace.
+Issued with Air Traffic Control Licence No.1 dated 22nd February 1922, Jeffs developed many of the systems and procedures that were approved by the Air Ministry and are still in use.
+Having established over twenty-five ATC Units in the UK, it was the United States who asked that Jeffs lead the establishment and organisation of the North Atlantic Airspace during World War Two.
 Jeffs had a distinguished career in civil and military Air Traffic Control, culminating in the award of the CVO, OBE and the US Legion of Merit.

 Air Traffic Control Tower

-The Control Tower is an outstanding, bold and distinctive design.
-Instantly recognisable for its square shape, and unusual amongst ATC Towers that are generally circular, it is striking in its restrained classical design that ingeniously houses many technical and operational functions that are not obvious to the onlooker.
-In sheer scale it is impressive.
-As well as the world’s first designed ATC Tower, it was the also largest, constructed over four floors with three floors dedicated to supporting Air Traffic Control functions.
-Many Control Towers built after this did not surpass it in design complexity for many years.
+In 1928, with the construction of an all new terminal and Control Tower at Croydon, the Air Ministry embarked on a bold and impressive new design for the tower.
+Imposing in size and with its square geometry, unusual amongst ATC Towers that are generally circular, it is striking in its restrained neo classical design that ingeniously houses many technical and operational functions that are not obvious to the onlooker.
+In sheer scale it was impressive and was the world’s tallest and biggest Control Tower at the time.
+The Tower was 50 feet tall itself and stretched upwards to 80 feet overall, including the aerial arrays installed on the tower’s roof.
+It was constructed over four floors, with three floors dedicated solely to supporting Air Traffic Control functions.
+Many Control Towers built after this did not surpass it in design, scale or complexity for many years.

-The innovation of the London Airport Control Tower was to utilise height and a vertical construction and to give each level a clear function.
+The innovation of the London Airport Control Tower was to utilise height and to give each level a clear function.
 The vertical nature and height of the Control Tower provided three technical advantages for the ATC functions:-